Nayaya-30/HNG-Profile-Card/README.md

 2. Added a `404.html` page that acts as a redirect handler for GitHub Pages
 3. Added `spa-routing.js` script to help with client-side routing on GitHub Pages
 4. All pages include the routing script to ensure proper navigation
-5. Added hash-based routing support for single-page application behavior (e.g., `#/about` will load about.html)

 ## Contributing